BenjaminDover94/replacethemascot.github.io/index.md

 <br>
 This petition has **1** total signature, encompassing **1** alumni signatory.

-The petition was last updated at 3:20 XM on July 10, 2020.
+The petition was last updated at 3:20 PM on July 10, 2020.

 <br>
 <hr />